HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Numerical model

-Once the enthalpy $H$ and composition $C$ are evolved explicitly using the time step defined by CFL condition \citep{shadab2024hyperbolic}, the secondary variables $\phi_w$, $\phi$, and $T$ are evaluated from the definitions of composition and enthalpy in Equations (\ref{eq:C-working-def}-\ref{eq:enthalpy-formulation}).
+Once the fluxes are known, enthalpy $H$ and composition $C$ are evolved explicitly using the time step defined by CFL condition \citep{shadab2024hyperbolic}, the secondary variables $\phi_w$, $\phi$, and $T$ are evaluated from the definitions of composition and enthalpy in Equations (\ref{eq:C-working-def}-\ref{eq:enthalpy-formulation}).
 This approach is highly efficient, as the extra implicit equation \eqref{eqn:laplace-final} is solved only on the saturated cells.
 We refer to this algorithmic approach as ``Conditionally Implicit'' Pressure, Explicit Enthalpy, and Composition (CIMPEC) solution approach that is also summarized in Algorithm 1.
-The resulting numerical simulator is referred to as ``HydroFirn" in this paper.
+The resulting numerical simulator is referred to as ``HydroFirn'' in this paper.

-\textit{Treatment of impermeable ice layer} ($\phi < \phi_c$): The impermeable ice layers with porosity less than the cut-off porosity $\phi_c$ are also handled dynamically.
+\textit{Treatment of impermeable ice layer} ($\phi < \phi_c$): The impermeable ice layers with porosity less than the pore close-off (cut-off) porosity $\phi_c$ are also handled dynamically.
 The impermeable ice layer regions $\Omega_i$ are excluded from the saturated regions $\Omega_s$ (Figure~\ref{fig:potato_diagram}).
-This is done to avoid the poor conditioning of the hydraulic conductivity matrix in the discrete form of Equation~\eqref{eqn:laplace-final}.
+This avoids the poor conditioning of the discrete Laplacian matrix that arises from discretizing of pressure equation~\eqref{eqn:laplace-final}.
 When an impermeable ice layer is formed, the advection of both composition and enthalpy goes to 0 and only the heat can get transported across them via heat conduction.
-To numerically treat this behavior, we set the volumetric flux of meltwater $\textbf{q}=0$ on all faces corresponding to the ice layer region (all blue lines in Figure~\ref{fig:HEalgo-schematic}\textit{d-l}), even if they coincide with the boundary of the saturated region, i.e., $\partial \Omega_i \cap \partial \Omega_s$.
-In the numerical model, the cut-off porosity is set to $\phi_c\sim 0.094$, which can be changed.
+To numerically treat this behavior, we set the volumetric flux of meltwater $\textbf{q}=0$ on all faces corresponding to the ice layer region (all blue lines in Figure~\ref{fig:HEalgo-schematic}{\textit{j-l}}), even if they coincide with the boundary of the saturated region, i.e., $\partial \Omega_i \cap \partial \Omega_s$.
+In the numerical model, the pore close-off (cut-off) porosity is set to {$\phi_c= 0.094$}, which can be changed.